Order online

 The third in the series, they keep up the pace, is called with the P.M. addition Play Mode: Booby Twist To Tangled Tango.
 Already almost as much of a stumbling block as the music they always manage to put on display.
 In about three quarters of an hour, they serve up 10 tracks, which again go in all directions and yet in characteristic ways only fit Nasmak (P.M.).
 Besides the many genres mentioned, full beats come to the fore a bit more emphatically here, with the backdrop remaining mostly avant-garde .
 Elusive.
 The group consists of regular members Joop van Brakel, Toon Bressers and Henk Janssen, supported by former member and great musician Truus de Groot and more or less regular guest Peter Sijbenga (It Dockumer Lokaeltsje, Deinum).
 In addition, singer Janet Gilbert makes an appearance in five tracks.
 What is so beautiful about this playful music is that it really is in constant motion and therefore always manages to surprise; like a changing kaleidoscope.
 You are on the right track and then suddenly really on the wrong one again.
 Dancing in capital boots and going through blubbery, less fordable terrain in stiletto heels; ambivalent every time.
 Yet it makes sure that you are always treated, surprised, pushed away, embraced and overwhelmed at unexpected moments.
 Elusive.
 This should (yes should yes!) remind you of an ever-changing cross-pollination of Wire, Talking Heads, Minimal Compact, Virgin Prunes, Pascal Plantinga, The The and Der Plan, among others, with none of the comparisons entirely valid.
 They really are too, you might have guessed it, elusive for that.
 It really does indicate the level of international allure.
 An equally incredibly elusive and infectiously adventurous and catchy album!

-OOR (Oscar Smit):
+OOR (Oscar Smit)

 Since the 2023 re-release of their acclaimed album 4Our Clicks (1982), post-punk formation Nasmak has started a second life under the name Nasmak PM.
 Where the addition stands for Plus Minus.
 By this they mean that the basic line-up consists of a number of original members, supplemented with guests.
 Within a year they released three albums with new material, the so-called PM Series, with bassist Peter Sijbenga (It Dockumer Lokaeltsje) as a guest musician on all three.
 On this third part he can be heard in five tracks.
 Just like Truus de Groot, once active in Nasmak’s early days.
 Her singing brings playfulness to the tight, groovy and danceable sound.
 Such as in Tangled Tango, which sounds much more open than the almost industrial Mind Your Steps.
 Someone like Foetus is not far away from here.
 On the rest of the album this applies to a band like Talking Heads.
 Singer Joop van Brakel seems like a kind of David Byrne, especially when you see him live: at the end of 2024 the band gave two concerts in Eindhoven, where Van Brakel emerged as a theatrical, entertaining front man.
 Notable guest musician was fellow Eindhoven resident Richard van Kruysdijk.
 His bass playing lifted the music to a higher level in a Peter Hook-like manner and thanks to him Booby Twist received an even funkier treatment than on this record.
 Nasmak’s exciting music sounds completely current, which promises something for 2025.
 About time that they were booked in a large hall or at a (small) festival.